-Dots/Prohibition

-Systems that exceed the number of dots allowed, or using a prohibited bid shall be immediately corrected or prohibit them from using such opening bids.
+Dots/Prohibition Systems that exceed the number of dots allowed, or using a prohibited bid shall be immediately corrected play the A-system.
+Under the same conditions the Tournament Director may disqualify a pair playing a non-A-system but uses opening bids of four or more dots or prohibit them from using such opening bids.